Stalingrad-class battlecruiser: Background and genesis

 A bigger problem was the resistance of the Shipbuilding Commissariat which said it would be impossible to lay down any ships of new design until about 1950 and that only incremental changes could be made to the designs currently in production.
 The Navy saw no reason why new ships, reflecting wartime experience, could not be laid down beginning in 1948.
 To resolve the dispute a special commission was appointed, led by Lavrentiy Beria, which mostly sided with the Shipbuilding Commissariat in that most ships of the program would be improved versions of current designs.
 Four of the large cruisers were to begin construction, two each at Shipyard 402 in Molotovsk and Shipyard 444 at Nikolayev with another three planned to be laid down in 1953 and 1955.
 This compromise was approved on 27 November 1945 and detailed design work began in 1946 for designs equipped with both the 220 mm and 305 mm guns.

 This was reaffirmed by a decree of the Council of Ministers on 28 January 1947.
 By August 1947, the Navy and the Shipbuilding Ministry had winnowed down design proposals to only three, one from each armed with 305 mm guns and a joint design armed with 220 mm guns.
-The latter's design was slightly smaller (2000 t) than the Navy's 40000 t design, and had an armor belt 50 mm thinner, but was otherwise almost identical.
+The latter's design was slightly smaller (by 2000 t) than the Navy's 40000 t design, and had an armor belt 50 mm thinner, but was otherwise almost identical.
 The joint design was 2000 t smaller with a reduced secondary armament, but was about 1.5 kn faster.
 All proposals had a range of 6000 nmi at 18 kn.
 These designs weren't reviewed until March 1948, probably because of the need to coordinate reaction to the American Marshall Plan, and Stalin approved the Navy's more heavily protected design.
 But even this was subject to more delays as the detailed specifications had to be approved and this didn't occur until 31 August 1948, likely delayed by the Tito–Stalin split and the start of the Berlin Blockade, both in June.